stealthio/spelltest/README.md

 Pick different ingredients, mix them up, put them in different slots and watch what happens.
 It's all dynamic and the results can be unexpected but fun!

+If you've created a spell that you like, make sure to renew it before you use all its charges.
+You can use the usual crafting interface to recharge your spells.
+Just place them there with coal, gold-ingots or diamonds to restore some spell uses.

 # What's added

 ## Commands